kmgallegos/kmgallegos/README.md

   - 💻 Dev background in .NET, Java, and Angular — now specializing in Data Analytics & BI
   - 🔧 Building end-to-end BI projects: from raw data to star schemas to Power BI dashboards
   - 🔗 Looking to grow at the intersection of data engineering and analytics
+  - 🤖 Comfortable using AI coding assistants (Claude Code, GitHub Copilot, OpenAI Codex) as part of my dev and analytics workflow

   ---